-Basic needs include, but are not limited to, food, housing, clothing, childcare, mental health, financial resources and transportation.
+Basic needs include, but are not limited to, food, housing, clothing, childcare, mental health, financial resources, and transportation.
 At some point in a college student’s educational journey, they may face challenges in accessing adequate amounts of food, housing, financial or other resources.
-This is called basic needs insecurity and millions of college students experience it each year.
+This is called basic needs insecurity; millions of college students experience it yearly.
 To ensure that basic needs are met for all Rutgers students, on-campus resources and those available in the surrounding community are listed throughout the basicneeds.rutgers.edu website including:

 • Food Assistance